 If earnings during the year are not sufficient to provide for the costs of operations, payment of dividends, and maintaining surplus at an amount equal to the Bank's allocated portion of the aggregate surplus limitation, remittances to the Treasury are suspended.
-This decrease in earnings remittances to the Treasury results in a deferred asset that represents the amount of net earnings a Reserve Bank will need to realize before remittances to the Treasury resume.
-The amount of the deferred asset is reported as "Deferred asset - remittance to the Treasury" in the Statements of Condition.
+This decrease in earnings remittances to the Treasury results in the recognition of a deferred asset that represents the amount of net earnings a Reserve Bank will need to realize before remittances to the Treasury resume.
+As of December 31, 2020, such changes resulted in the Bank recording a deferred asset in the amount of \$2 million, which is reported as "Deferred asset - remittances to the Treasury" in the Statements of Condition.
+The deferred asset is periodically reviewed for impairment and as of December 31, 2020, no impairment existed.